2024 FK RFS season

 The 2024 season is the 8th season in the history of FK RFS, all of which have come in the Latvian Higher League.
 In addition to the domestic league, the team is competing in the Latvian Cup, the UEFA Champions League, and the UEFA Europa League.

-On 29 August, RFS became the first Baltic club to reach the main stage of the UEFA Europa League.
+On 29 August, RFS became only the second Baltic club to reach the post-qualifying stage of the UEFA Europa League.